 1. Setting the Foundation

 Among all these factors, the foremost is your hotel concept.
-Defining your concept and keeping it in mind is the cornerstone upon which all the other decisions will be made.
-Ask a question: what kind of hotel do you envision?
-Is it a luxurious resort, a charming boutique hotel, or a standard-quality establishment?
+Defining your idea and keeping it in mind is the cornerstone upon which all the other decisions will be made.

 1.1.
 Defining Your Hotel Concept